PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 MBL introduces the additional **staging layer**.
 The staging layer provides a logical place where MBL-originated `.bb` and `.bbappend` recipes relating to a community layer can be stored prior to upstreaming, or if the metadata cannot be upstreamed, maintained for the MBL distribution.

-To introduce the community and MBL meta-layers used in MBL, [Section 3.2](#section-3-2) offers a concrete example of layers used in the `raspberrypi3-mbl` workspace.
+To introduce the community and MBL metalayers used in MBL, the next section offers a concrete example of layers used in the `raspberrypi3-mbl` workspace.
 The distribution and general purpose layers are only briefly mentioned, whereas BSP layers are described in more detail.

-The subsequent sections describe the BSP meta-layers used in the remaining target platforms: [Section 3.3](#section-3-3) for `imx7d-pico-mbl`, [Section 3.4](#section-3-4) for `imx7s-warp-mbl` and [Section 3.5](#section-3-5) for `imx8mmevk-mbl`.
+The subsequent sections describe the BSP metalayers used in the remaining target platforms: `imx7d-pico-mbl`, `imx7s-warp-mbl` and `imx8mmevk-mbl`.
 For all three platforms, the distribution and general purpose layers are the same as `raspberrypi3-mbl`.

-## <a name="section-3-2"></a> 3.2 Layers for `raspberrypi3-mbl`
+## Layers for raspberrypi3-mbl

-Once you've created an MBL workspace and initialized the environment, you can list the `bblayers*.conf` configured meta-layers using `bitbake-layers show-layers`.
+After you've created an MBL workspace and initialized the environment, you can list the `bblayers*.conf` configured metalayers using `bitbake-layers show-layers`.

 [Table 3.2.1](#Table-3-2-1) shows the command output for `MACHINE=raspberrypi3-mbl`: